 Before you go

 Figure out what colleges are going to be there, and figure out which ones you’re going to visit.
 Bring something to write with, a list of colleges you want to visit, and a folder to collect materials.
 If possible, list the questions you’re going to ask.
 Do some research on each school before you go!
-You want to avoid asking questions where the answers are easily found on the website, or questions with simple yes/no/great answers.
+You want to avoid asking questions where the answers are easily found on the website, or questions with a simple yes/no/great answers.

 - What makes your school unique?

 What does this college have that others don’t?
 What are its best features compared to other schools?